My original version of the story which was published in HT Brunch Magazine. Tell me which one’s better?

-There is an undated mosque which is an enigma, swastika patterns mingle freely with Iranian designs.
+There is an undated mosque in Turtuk which is an enigma, swastika patterns mingle freely with Iranian designs.
 It is a huge structure with walnut wood used as pillars and is exquisitely designed.

 Balti food is largely based on buckwheat preparations & they oblige with ‘Kissir’ & ‘Zaan’.
 Delectable flavours of Zaan make it an instant favourite.

-The only bus leaves at 7 in the morning, storm clouds are gathering around Khardung La.
+The only bus from Turtuk to Diskit leaves at 7 in the morning, storm clouds are gathering around Khardung La.
 There was the small matter of an unfulfilled wish to see a land in the throes of a fierce winter, in the middle of a snowfall.
 As they say the universe has a strange way of acting, my wishes were about to come true.
-I was given a ride in one car as we were stuck in a snowstorm at some 5300m; fierce winds blew carrying fresh powdered snow with it.
+I was given a ride in one car as we were stuck in a snowstorm at some 5300m on the way to Khardung La; fierce winds blew carrying fresh powdered snow with it.
 Perhaps there is a thin line between adventure and death.
-And i realised it there at the highest road in the world at -40 degrees C.
+And I realised it there at the highest road in the world at -30 degrees Celsius (or lower!)